 How are the costs of the arbitral proceedings allocated in awards?
+What costs are recoverable?

 The FAA is silent on the allocation of costs and fees.
 Under US practice, parties traditionally bear their own costs and fees.
 Institutional rules often allow a tribunal to award reasonable attorneys' fees and other reasonable expenses as appropriate or pursuant to agreement by the parties.
 The AAA Commercial Rules include detailed administrative fee schedules and allow the AAA to assess additional fees when necessary.
-While limited to the enforcement of ICSID awards (which are subject to a different statute from other foreign arbitration awards), these two cases stand as important precedents in upholding the binding force of foreign awards.